glyn/youtube-playlist-manager/README.md

 ## Authentication and authorisation

-This uses a service account to access the YouTube API.
-Read the [instructions](https://developers.google.com/identity/protocols/oauth2/service-account) for how to create a service account and download a file containing the service account and its private key.
+This uses an OAuth2 client ID to access the YouTube API.
+Read the [instructions](https://developers.google.com/identity/protocols/oauth2#installed) for how to create a client ID and download a file containing the client ID and its private key.

-Specify the service account file path using the `YOUTUBE_SERVICE_ACCOUNT_FILE` environment variable.
+Specify the client secret file path using the `YOUTUBE_CLIENT_SECRET_FILE` environment variable.